S1b-Team/.github/profile/README.md

 - 🟡 **Development** - In active development
 - 🔵 **Research** - Research and planning phase
 - 🟣 **Learning** - Learning and experimentation

+Phantumbra and Solstice are already operational in live workflows, anchoring our push into stealth automation and cloud-resilient adversary simulation while the rest of the arsenal continues to mature around them.

 ---